 What does 4c hair need?

 4c hair needs a lot of moisture to prevent it from becoming dry and brittle.
 Using products that help define and control your hair is also essential.
 Also, because 4c hair can be prone to frizz, it is important to use products that will help to tame the hair and keep it looking smooth and sleek.
-In addition, 4c hair may benefit from deep conditioning and hot oil treatments to help keep it healthy and hydrated.
+In addition, 4c hair may benefit from deep conditioning to help keep it healthy and hydrated.
 We highly recommend using one of our Chebe products.
 Chebe butter and Chebe oil can be an excellent solution for lucky owners of 4C hair.
-If you are unsure what Chebe product is right for you, drop us a message, and we will help you determine the best course of action for your specific hair type and condition.
+If you are still deciding what Chebe product is right for you, drop us a message, and we will help you determine the best course of action for your specific hair type and condition.

 What is good for 4c hair growth?